00 | Research Index

 As a social scientist and public scholar, he is interested in examining the converging social and environmental issues that narrate our times in a changing — and warming — world, along with the effective means to communicate these issues to the public and critical stakeholders to invite meaningful action.

-More specifically, Osborne’s research aims to understand better the media’s effect on audiences’ real-life morals, values, and behaviours — this includes how narratives of all kinds can more effectively foster sustained engagement with solutions to the climate crisis.
+More specifically, Osborne’s research aims to understand how climate communication affects audiences’ morals, values, and behaviours — this includes how narratives of all kinds can more effectively foster sustained engagement with solutions to the interconnected crises exacerbated by climate change.

-In this pursuit, he uses an evidence-based approach to inform the research questions in the projects noted below.
+In this pursuit, he uses an evidence-based approach to inform the research subsumed in the three focus areas noted below.

 Note: Osborne was recently appointed an Adjunct professor on the faculty of the Sustainability Studies Masters of Arts (M.A) at Trent University.
 He is accepting statements of interest from students seeking graduate work in environmental and climate communications.